abi-oluwade/eng-48-bash-basics/README.md

 - 2 root locations (~ = root path that is always set to home, / =  root path to user root)

 ## Git
 ### What is git?
-/// git is a way to utilise version control when devloping code, thus allowing better coordination betwween programmers
+- git is a way to utilise version control when developing code, thus allowing better coordination between programmers

 ### What are the basic commands?
 - How do I start tracking a folder? (git init)
 - how do I add files to track? (git add)